pfheatwole/thesis/content/introduction.rst

   thoughtful about how I'd word that; can't just pat myself on the back for coming up with an idea.)

+  * Clearly developing and motivating the ultimate question, identifying the intermediate targets, the different forms of each targets (different models), the interdependencies of the targets, pros/cons of the different solutions, summarizing existing work and providing references, etc

 * Code

   * Paraglider dynamics model